TVKain/sentence-retrieval/job_scripts/README.md

 # Commands table

-Note: Some experiment uses local models, reconfiguration of `envs` files are needed
+Note: Some experiments use local models, reconfiguration of `envs` files are needed

 | Experiment                                    | Command                                                               |
 | --------------------------------------------- | --------------------------------------------------------------------- |